QuadSpinner/Gaea-Docs/source/Learning/3-Techniques/Control-Water.md

 Clamp Max at 32%.

 You can create a more elaborate texturing setup to show the drying shoreline and more.
-For example, if you set up two different clamps, you can get a "wet" area outside the water level.
+For example, if you set up 2 different clamps, you can get a "wet" area outside the water level.
 That is how this terrain was created:

 ![](/images/ref/Lakes/lake-clamp.gif)